 A truck driver has the fright of his life in the woods of Finland.
 A couple who've never met make a strange and sinister pact.
 A teenage runaway finds himself the plaything of an older woman.
 A man seeking oblivion in a small Australian town unexpectedly finds friendship.
-A seagull takes revenge on a perverted teacher.
 English football hooligans in Russia discover a terrifying new drug.
 Post-Brexit Islington falls apart.

 Two thirds of the stories in this collection have been published in, on or at anthologies, magazines, and literary websites, and are joined by nine original stories.
 Set in the US, Australia, Finland and Iceland, plus London, his home for over 30 years, this is Mark Piggott's debut collection.
 Bleak, humorous, erotic and shocking, the stories are very different but are all, in their own way, examples of a style the author calls "savage whimsy."

 Militant Factions also contains some of Mark's creative non-fiction, including some acclaimed travel pieces, brief sketches of his strange life, and a 20,000-word examination of homelessness in London in collaboration with artist Martin Toft.
 Extracts from Mark's three published novels ("Fire Horses", "Out of Office" and "Kidology") complete the anthology, demonstrating the incredible versatility of this provocative, original writer.

 Praise for Midnight Hollow (first published in the "Still" anthology, Negative Press, 2015)